telus/tds-core/packages/PriceLockup/PriceLockup.md

 - Use `rateText` prop to provide month or year
 - Use `topText` and `bottomText` props to provide additional information
 - Align the currency sign to the right when displaying prices in French
+- Use `strikethrough` option for price savings comparison.
+  - If using `strikethrough` pricing, it must be accompanied by corresponding `ariaLabel` to be used by screen readers

 <img src="price-lockup_annotated.png" alt="price lockup annotated example" style="width: 100%; " />